harness/developer-hub/docs/continuous-delivery/monitor-deployments/using-cd-custom-dashboards.md

 ### CD Stage Executions
-This view contains the data related to the CD Stage executions.
-The data is recorded per CD Stage Execution, meaning if there are 10 pipeline executions, which contain a single CD stage, then this view will also have 10 records.
+This view contains data related to the CD stage executions.
+The data is recorded per CD stage execution, meaning if there are 10 pipeline executions that contain a single CD stage, then this view will also have 10 records.

 <docimage path={require('./static/using-cd-custom-dashboards-4.png')} width="60%" height="60%" title="Click to view full size image" />